 Sample Trading Plan

-Now that we have covered the 10 inputs of a trading plan, below is a sample day trading plan you for your review.
-While this is a trading plan for day trading, you can simply change the parameters and apply them to any trading period for success.
+Now that we have covered the 10 inputs of a trading plan, below is a sample trading plan for your review.
+While this is a sample trading plan for day trading, you can simply change the parameters and apply them to any trading period for success.

 Al’s Day Trading Plan